 If your baby appears to want more breastfeeds, or becomes fussy at times, offer more comfort and feeding to see if the fussiness passes.
 If you find your supply seems low, apply these useful tips:

 - Offer a top up if your baby doesn’t settle after a feed

 - Express after feeds and offer the expressed milk to your baby

 - Eat well

 - Accept help from friends and family

 You may feel that your milk supply is low especially if your baby is unsettled after a feed, but there can be other reasons for this (see Your Crying Baby).
 This is one of the common challenges of breastfeeding, as you can’t measure how much your baby is drinking.
 There are other signs to let you know your baby is getting enough.
-Visit How do I know if my baby is getting enough food? to assess the situation.
+Visit the How do I know if my baby is getting enough food? above to assess the situation.

 Still concerned?
 Speak to a healthcare professional.
 This could be a child and family health nurse, a lactation consultant, an Australian Breastfeeding Association counsellor or our Karitane Careline.

 Where do I go if I need help with breastfeeding?